21 Split a Pull Request

 This is where the delightfully named git cherry-pick can help us.

-Things would be better if you had created a new branch for the first set of commits, then a second branch for your second set of commits, never adding either set to your main branch and following the “always work on a (short-lived) feature branch” rule.
-Then each set of commits would be “sent” through a different pull request.
+Things would be better if we had created a new branch for the first set of commits, then a second branch for our second set of commits, never adding either set to your main branch and following the “always work on a (short-lived) feature branch” rule.
+Then each set of commits would be “sent” through a different pull request — one from apple_branch and a separate one from orange_branch.

 In other words we would be in good position to submit two separate pull requests: